COALAIP/specs/README.md

 }
 ```

+- TODO: Also define how the object would look like in IPLD
 - TODO: This needs a lot of specing out.
 How can members of an organization collectively sign something they're
   submitting?
 Is there a single public key address assigned to an organization or does the organization just bundle
   members that act like they were in an organization but act independently?